nmalzieu/TicketScoop/README.md

 npm install ticketscoop -g
 ```

+## Requirements

+To run the script you should be using NodeJS version 6 or higher.

 ## Usage

 Before you can use the command you need to sign in to TicketSwap using your browser.